Romans—The righteousness of God

 The only logical response to God’s gift of righteousness

 This emphasis on mercy prepares us for Romans 12-16.
 All that God has done for very unrighteous people by providing them with a righteousness from Him by faith in Jesus Christ is a mercy.
 In view of such mercy, the only logical response is in an act of worship, to offer your body to God as a living sacrifice (12:1).
-A sacrificed body and a renewed mind enable you to then prove God’s will (12:2) and live the the kind of conduct outlined in Romans’ closing chapters.
+A sacrificed body and a renewed mind enable you to then prove God’s will (12:2) and live the kind of conduct sketched out in Romans’ closing chapters

 1 Corinthians—Church problems